-Not sure if I am the right play therapist for your child?
+Not sure if any of us are the right play therapist for your child?
 There are many mental health professionals in our community who offer “play therapy” without the specific training.
 Play therapy is more than just using toys when working with a child in counseling.
 When looking for a play therapist for your child, it’s important to seek out a professional who is trained in the field of mental health and is knowledgeable about child development and play therapy.

 The Association for Play Therapy provides a registry of all the Registered Play Therapists in Sioux Falls.
 The individuals on this list have completed specific training requirements to hold the Registered Play Therapist credential, a national credential confirming training and continuing education in the mental health and play therapy fields.

-If I am not the right play therapist for you, check out this registry or give me a call.
-I’m happy to help connect you with the right professional in our community who is the best fit for you and your child!
+If none of our play therapists seem right for you, check out this registry or give us a call.
+We are happy to help connect you with the right professional in our community who is the best fit for you and your child!